-If you find any bugs in our codes, please let us know at bugreport@mld2p4.it ; be aware that the amount of information needed to reproduce a problem in a parallel program may vary quite a lot.
+You should be aware that the amount of information needed to reproduce a problem in a parallel program may vary quite a lot.

 3.5 Example and test programs

 The package contains the examples and tests directories; both of them are further divided into fileread and pdegen subdirectories.
 Their purpose is as follows: